Most organizations can improve their websites by implementing a simple 5-minute “hack”.

 - Not having the ability to translate abbreviations or symbols.
 6 in 10 site search options are unable to tell the difference between the word ‘inch’ and the inch symbol – “.

 - Autocomplete problems.
-Autocomplete or auto-suggestion tools can be great if used appropriately, but 36% of websites which use autocomplete have serious usability and relevance issues.
+Autocomplete or auto-suggestion tools can be great if used appropriately, but 36% of websites that use autocomplete have serious usability and relevance issues.

 - Understand the terms your users are searching for, and make provision for those.